barryclark/jekyll-now/people.md

     </a>
 <figcaption>
     <b>Heather E. Wheeler, PhD</b><br>
 	She is an Assistant Professor at Loyola University Chicago, with a joint appointment in the Departments of Biology and Computer Science.
-Before joining Loyola in 2015, Ran was a Postdoctoral Fellow at The University of Chicago.
-Heather holds a Ph.D. in Genetics from Stanford University.
+Before joining Loyola in 2015, Heather was a Postdoctoral Fellow at The University of Chicago.
+Heather holds a Ph.D. in Genetics from Stanford University and a B.A. in Biology from Hamline University.
 </figcaption>
 </figure>